63rd Theater Aviation Brigade

 This is the official webpage of the 63rd TAB.

 The unit is known for its distinctive unit insignia.
 A silver colored metal and enamel device blazoned as follows: per chevron enarched Azure and Gris, on an arrowhead throughout counter-changed in chief a demi-Pegasus issuant Sable and in base a mulletty of the second.
-Attached to the sides and below the device a red scroll inscribed “UNBRIDLED THUNDER” in silver.
+Attached to the sides and below the device, a red scroll inscribed “UNBRIDLED THUNDER” in silver.
 Overall dimensions are 1 3/16 inches (3.02 cm) in height.
 Symbolism: Blue is the color traditionally associated with the Aviation units.
 The shield represents defense.
 The arrowhead signifies readiness; pointing up, indicates the spirit of the aviation mission.
 The Pegasus symbolizes the Brigade’s mission of flight, alluding to the unit’s location, Kentucky, the horse capital of the world.
 The stars suggest constancy; the two rows of stars, six and three, allude to the number “63,” the Brigade’s designation.
-The distinctive unit insignia was approved August 30, 2007.
+The distinctive unit insignia was approved Aug.
+30, 2007.

 63rd TAB NEWS